 Problem: Photos aren’t saving

 A number of users have reported that after taking a photo with the camera app, those photos aren’t saving — essentially meaning that the photo could be gone forever.
 That’s a pretty major problem, and one that seems to be pretty widespread too — a number of users on Reddit have reported running into it.
 The issue, in particular, seems to come up when you take a photo with the Google Camera app, then switch to another app or lock the phone immediately after taking the photo.
 In some situations, the photo will eventually appear again in the gallery, but that doesn’t seem to happen all the time.

 The issue seems to be related to how the Pixel 3 and Pixel 3 XL handle memory, and quitting out before the HDR processing is finished.
 Thankfully, this means that it can be fixed with a software update.
-It wasn’t included in November’s patch, which was a shame — but it was supposed fixed in December’s update.
+It wasn’t included in November’s patch, which was a shame — but it was supposedly fixed in December’s update.